The-AI-Alliance/the-ai-alliance.github.io/docs/microsite-cheat-sheet.markdown

 That's a basic option for quoting text, a.k.a., _callouts_, supported by all(?)
 Markdown dialects.
 Note the leading `>`, which indicates the text is to be "quoted".

 _Just the Docs_ has some nicer styles that can be used instead, in theory, but we ran into problems with GitHub Pages deployments, so we "fake" them as described next.

-Note that they won't render properly in the _Preview_, i.e., with the correct colors, but here is what they look like:
+Here is what they look like:

 {: .highlight }
 > Put something in a "highlighted" box with an optional label (not used in the example).